Aditya2150/BST-Implementation/README.md

 --> Insertion-

-        Insertion of a new Element is based on some basic properties of BST i.e. Element in the left subtree must me smaller than the root and the elements on the right subtree must be larger than root element.
+        Insertion of a new Element is based on properties of BST i.e. Element in the left subtree must me smaller than the root and the elements on the right subtree must be larger than root element.
 --> Deletion-